nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ---

 # Internhub User Guide

-Intern Hub is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, InternHub can get your contact management tasks done faster than traditional GUI apps.
+Intern Hub is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still offering the benefits of a Graphical User Interface (GUI).
+If you can type fast, InternHub can help you complete your contact management tasks more efficiently than traditional GUI apps.
+Target Audience: Intern Hub is designed for undergraduates, professors, and carreer guidance officers seeking a streamlined approach to managing internship contacts.Intern Hub simplifies the process of organizing and accessing contact information, making it ideal for users who value efficiency and productivity.

 <!-- * Table of Contents -->
 <page-nav-print />